What is Instructional Design? [5 Examples + Overview]

 Careers in Instructional Design

-There has never been a better time to enter the instructional design career field.
-Inside Higher Ed has dubbed instructional designer “The Hottest Job in Higher Education,” as national demand for qualified professionals has grown more than 20%.
+There has never been a better time to enter the instructional design career field, with the role dubbed “The Hottest Job in Higher Education.”
 As a result, salary potential is trending up, as are the diverse opportunities for instructional designers.

-Salary information from employment websites shows annual pay starting in the $65k range and tracking much higher depending on the employer and the level of responsibility.
+Salary information from employment websites shows annual pay starting around $65,000 and tracking much higher depending on the employer and the level of responsibility.
 While salary figures are subject to change as new data comes in, here is a sampling of salary ranges as of the publication of this report:

 It’s not just educational institutions seeking instructional designers; a quick search of instructional design job postings on LinkedIn shows that some of the top tech, health care, financial services and retail companies are actively seeking applicants to help them craft effective learning exercises.
-Some brands you may recognize include Amazon, Tesla, Microsoft, Uber, Morgan Stanley, Fidelity, Gartner, Xerox, Harvard, Bergdorf Goodman and more.
+Some companies you may recognize include Amazon, Capital One, Walmart, St. Jude Children’s Research Hospital, Goodwill Industries, Lowe’s Companies, Inc. and Bath & Body Works.

 The 9 Reasons You Should Consider a Career in Instructional Design (Plus Salary Info) — Get The Guide >>